bartOssh/airly_rs/README.md

 This library purpose is to simplify calls to [Airly Api](https://developer.airly.eu/api).

-At this point it is implemented with synchronous code execution.
-There is future plan for to add asynchronous calls based on new async/await rust implementation.
+It is planned in the future to add async calls.

 ## Dependencies